 In 2017, TC approved three subprojects related to PA (i.e. PAFO_VTE, PAFO_BLX and PAFO_SVK), and these proposals had been given WB clearance.
-These sub-projects obtained EPF’s board approval in 23 August 2017 and begin implementation in late 2017.
+These sub-projects obtained EPF’s board approval on 23 August 2017 and begin implementation in late 2017.
 It is also expected that the remaining four PAFO (XK, HP, LPB and KM) already submitted to EPF Board in September 2017 and is now waiting for Board to issue the official approval letter.

 Revised PDO 1 Indicator: Increased score on Protected Area Management Effectiveness Tracking Tool (METT) (number)

-Baseline estimated in 2016 is 22 and End O Project is 32
+Baseline estimated in 2016 is 22 and End Of Project is 32

-As of December 2017, the increase in score of METT is around 1.7 point mainly due to the Phou Chom Voy (NUOL FEB subproject) increase in the management effectiveness from 39 to 49 and small past improvement of NEPL and WMPA.
+As of 31 December 2017, the increase in score of METT is around 1.7 point mainly due to the Phou Chom Voy (NUOL FEB subproject) increase in the management effectiveness from 39 to 49 and small past improvement of NEPL and WMPA.